 Pour the cooled salted water over the eggs in the bottle, make sure the eggs are completely submerged in the water.

-Cover it tightly and store the container in a dark place for at least 3 weeks.
+Cover it tightly with a bottle lid and store the container in a dark place for at least 3 weeks.
 (To test the saltiness of the egg, take out one egg from the container after 13 days.
-Boil the egg over high heat for 30 minutes (salted eggs takes more time to cook than regular eggs).
+Boil the egg over medium-low heat for 30 minutes (salted eggs takes more time to cook than regular eggs).

 Let cool for a few minutes and peel the shell and taste.